Ellie-somnia/odin-recipes/README.md

 # odin-recipes
-First project in the odin course
+First project in the odin course.\n
+I'm here to learn the basics of html by building a small website with several pages and links.